sisinflab/Augmented-and-Linked-Open-Datasets-for-Recommendation/README.md

 # Augmented and Linked Open Datasets for Recommendation

-Data is being uploaded at https://tny.sh/sisinflab-alod .

 This is the official repository of the paper *Augmented and Linked Open Datasets for Recommendation*.

+Resources are available at https://tny.sh/sisinflab-alod .

 ## Overview